 - Editorial Committee, Artefact: Journal of the Irish Association of Art Historians.

 Kayla has taught all periods of art history and history from the prehistoric to the present day.
-Her undergraduate teaching includes modules on Irish identity in visual and material culture, surveys of art history, art and the city, arts management, Gothic architecture and medieval illuminated manuscripts, and history of photography, as well as more general writing-intensive liberal arts modules.
+Her undergraduate teaching includes modules on history of Ireland and Northern Ireland (1600-present), Irish visual and material culture, surveys of art and architectural history, art and the city, arts management, Gothic architecture and medieval illuminated manuscripts, and history of photography, as well as more general writing-intensive liberal arts modules.

 Contact Kayla about